 The Relics of St. Elizabeth Church

 With great reverence and humility, St Elizabeth has been blessed with several relics.
-These relics in their reliquaries have been placed in the "Arch of Triumph" structure that is high above the altar, or are encased in the altar itself for veneration.
+These relics in their reliquaries previously placed in the "Arch of Triumph" structure high above the altar are encased in the altar itself for veneration.

 Saint Catherine Labouré, DC (1876) was a French religious sister.
 She was a member of the Daughters of Charity of Saint Vincent de Paul and is a Marian visionary.
 She relayed the request from the Blessed Virgin Mary to create the Miraculous Medal of Our Lady of Graces worn by millions of Catholics.
 She was beatified in 1933 by Pope Pius XI and canonized in 1947 by Pope Pius XII.
-Saint Catherin'es feast diy is observed on November 28 and she is a Holy Patron of Miraculous Medal, infirmed people, and the elderly.
+Saint Catherine's feast day is observed on November 28 and she is a Holy Patron of Miraculous Medal, infirm people and the elderly.